NATIONAL BESTSELLING AUTHOR OF FUN, FASHIONABLE MYSTERIES. WEEKLY DIVA. WORK IN PROGRESS.

-After 20-years in retail fashion, I left life in the corporate offices of a high status luxury retailer and moved to sunny California, armed, pretty much, with a desire to change my life and an idea for a fashion buyer-turned amateur sleuth.
+After 20-years in retail fashion, I left life in the corporate offices of a luxury retailer and moved to sunny California, armed, pretty much, with a desire to change my life and an idea for a mystery series.
 That was 2007.
 The truth was, I didn't know how well it was going to work out.
 The only thing I knew was I needed for everything to be completely different in order to shake myself out of the routine I'd settled in.

 I buckled down, continued looking for a agent, and submitted a short story to an anthology.
 It was accepted, and the collection was published in 2011.
 My first publication credit!

-My advice to you: don't be afraid to take the road less traveled or to make the decision that nobody else would make.
+My advice to you: don't be afraid to take the road less traveled or to make the decision nobody else would make.
 None of us can predict the future and it's exciting to shake things up every now and then!

-Here's the caveat: there are distractions, roadblocks, and challenges everywhere.
+There are distractions, roadblocks, and challenges everywhere.
 The only thing we can control is what we do; it's up to us to shift, adapt, move forward, or stand still.

-Here's to not standing still.
+Here's to not standing still!